 This document describes the structural layout and functional operations of the hardware and software for the multi-functional products and laser printers listed below (herein referred to as the "MFP" and "LP", respectively), which were designed and developed by Ricoh Co.
-Ltd. (herein referred to as Ricoh), as well as the security of image data and related information handled by MFP/LP internal and peripheral devices.
+Ltd. (herein referred to as Ricoh), as well as the information security of image data and other information handled internally by Ricoh MFP/LPs.